Deep Reinforcement Learning for Cyber Security: Introduction

 Artificial intelligence (AI), especially machine learning (ML), has been applied to both attacking and defending in the cyberspace.
 On the attacker side, ML is utilized to compromise defense strategies.
 On the cyber security side, ML is employed to put up robust resistance against security threats in order to adaptively prevent and minimise the impacts or damages occurred.
 Among these ML applications, unsupervised and supervised learning methods have been used widely for intrusion detection \cite{Buczak2016, Apruzzese2018, Xin2018}, malware detection \cite{Milosevic2017, Mohammed2018, Berman2019}, cyber-physical attacks \cite{Paul2020, Ding2018, Wu2019}, and data privacy protection \cite{Xiao2018a}.
 In principle, unsupervised methods explore the structure and patterns of data without using their labels while supervised methods learn by examples based on data's labels.
 These methods, however, cannot provide \textit{dynamic and sequential responses} against cyber attacks, especially new or constantly evolving threats.
 Also, the detection and defending responses often take place after the attacks when traces of attacks become available for collecting and analyzing, and thus proactive defense solutions are hindered.
 A statistical study shows that 62\% of the attacks were recognized after they have caused significant damages to the cyber systems \cite{Sharma2011}.

 Reinforcement learning (RL), a branch of ML, is the closest form of human learning because it can learn by its own experience through exploring and exploiting the unknown environment.
-RL can model an autonomous agent to take \textit{sequential actions} optimally without or with limited prior knowledge of the environment, and thus, it is particularly adaptable and useful in real time and adversarial environments.
-RL, therefore, demonstrates excellent suitability for cyber security applications where cyber attacks are increasingly sophisticated, rapid, and ubiquitous \cite{Ling2015, Wang2019a, Lu2020, Alauthman2020}.
+RL can model an autonomous agent to take sequential actions optimally without or with limited prior knowledge of the environment, and thus, it is particularly adaptable and useful in real time and adversarial environments.
+With the power of \textit{function approximation} and \textit{representation learning}, deep learning has been incorporated into RL methods and enabled them to solve many complex problems \cite{Nguyen2017, Sui2020, Tsantekidis2020, Nguyen2018b, Wang2020b}.
+The combination of deep learning and RL therefore indicates excellent suitability for cyber security applications where cyber attacks are increasingly sophisticated, rapid, and ubiquitous \cite{Ling2015, Wang2019a, Lu2020, Alauthman2020}.